Software release life cycle: Beta

 Beta, named after the second letter of the Greek alphabet, is the software development phase following alpha.
-Software in the beta stage is also known as beta ware.
-A beta phase generally begins when the software is feature complete but likely to contain several known or unknown bugs.
+A beta phase generally begins when the software is feature-complete but likely to contain several known or unknown bugs.
 Software in the beta phase will generally have many more bugs in it than completed software and speed or performance issues, and may still cause crashes or data loss.
 The focus of beta testing is reducing impacts on users, often incorporating usability testing.
 The process of delivering a beta version to the users is called beta release and is typically the first time that the software is available outside of the organization that developed it.
 Software beta releases can be either open or closed, depending on whether they are openly available or only available to a limited audience.
 Beta version software is often useful for demonstrations and previews within an organization and to prospective customers.
 Some developers refer to this stage as a preview, preview release, prototype, technical preview or technology preview (TP), or early access.

 Beta testers are people who actively report issues with beta software.
 They are usually customers or representatives of prospective customers of the organization that develops the software.
 Beta testers tend to volunteer their services free of charge but often receive versions of the product they test, discounts on the release version, or other incentives.